 His very last acts – pardons of rappers and white collar criminals but not Julian Assange or others who shed a light on the abusive Washington swamp, makes him look even more defeated.

 Thus ends the presidency of Donald Trump.
 In this immediate aftermath, we can judge him as having been a fantastic challenging candidate in 2016, an excellent salesman, and a man who still has the sharpest political instincts I’ve ever seen.
-Nevertheless, his character flaws, namely his uncontrollable ego and naivete (the latter of which led to the abysmal staffing decisions that wounded his agenda at every turn, like a pack of wolves repeatedly biting a charging moose), meant that he could not become the hero America has been longing for, the hero to put an end to the “Long Humiliation” (click that link to see my post about it at the Diomedes Society).
+Nevertheless, his character flaws, namely his uncontrollable ego and naivete (the latter of which led to the abysmal staffing decisions that wounded his agenda at every turn, like a pack of wolves repeatedly biting a charging moose), meant that he could not become the hero America has been longing for, the hero to put an end to the “Long Humiliation” (click that link to see the most important political essay I’ve ever written).
 This humiliation will surely get worse in the coming four years, in large part because Donald Trump failed to drain the swamp and bring big tech to heel.
 Now the two have fully merged.
 America will pay a steep price because of it.
 It will reflect poorly on his legacy.
 He and his party could have stopped it – but did not.

 This isn’t to say that Donald Trump was a failure, though.